dome9/cloud-bots/bots/Bots.md

 have rotationStatus=true Limitations: Edits can not be made to AWS maged keys.
 Only customer managed keys can be edited.

-## lambda\_with\_admin\_privileges
+## lambda\_detach\_blanket\_permissions
-What it does: For each lambda it check all policy that grant blanket permissions ('*') to resources and
+What it does: For lambda that failed, it check all the policies that grant blanket permissions ('*') to resources and
               detach it from the lambda role
-Usage: AUTO: lambda_with_admin_privileges
+Usage: AUTO: lambda_detach_blanket_permissions
 Note: The bot will detach the policies that have admin privileges from the lambda role so you will need to configure the specific
       policies to grant positive permissions to specific AWS services or actions Limitations:None

 ## mark\_for\_stop\_ec2\_resource